-To champion powerful, experimental, writing and conversation, which highlights underheard voices and ideas of our times, and influences the range of perspectives shaping society.
+To influence the range of perspectives shaping society, by championing powerful, experimental, writing and conversation, which highlights underheard voices and ideas of our times.

 - Inspiration: the process of being mentally stimulated to do or feel something, especially something creative; a sudden brilliant or timely idea